ua-snap/ace-cordova-app/README.md

 [DataService.js](https://github.com/ua-snap/ace-cordova-app/tree/master/www/js/sync/DataService.js)

 ## Documentation
+###### Generation
-Code documentation for the project was generated using the [Docco](http://jashkenas.github.io/docco/) and [YUIDoc](http://yui.github.io/yuidoc/) tools.
-To view the documentation, clone the project, then run "npm install" and "bower install" to install all dependencies Ensure gulp is intalled globally on your machine, and run "gulp gen-docco-all" and "gulp gen-yuidoc-all" to generate all documentation in the docs/ folder.
+Code documentation for the project was generated using the [Docco](http://jashkenas.github.io/docco/), [YUIDoc](http://yui.github.io/yuidoc/), and [docco-toc](https://www.npmjs.com/package/docco-toc) tools.
+To view the documentation, clone the project, then run "npm install" and "bower install" to install all dependencies.
+Ensure gulp is intalled globally on your machine, and run "gulp gen-docco-all", "gulp gen-yuidoc-all", and "gulp gen-docco- all-toc" to generate all forms of documentation.
+The "gen-docco-all" task runs the standard docco tool on the entire code-base for the mobile app, with the exception of the files included from the ace-api project (browser.bundle.js and lbclient.js).  gen-yuidoc-all runs the YUIDoc tool on the same set of files.
+The "gen-docco-all-toc" task runs an enhanced version of the docco tool (docco-toc) that adds some table of contents functionality to the standard docco html.

+###### Focus and Style
+Different sections of the code base were documented in different ways, according to their function.
+All Controllers for the project were documented with a more "docco-style" markup to allow for increased readability.
+All Utility classes and Angular Services were documented with both styles, but with an emphasis on the YUIDoc style; providing developers with an interface definition for classes they might use.

 ## Licensing
 TBD